ipfs-shipyard/js-pinning-service-http-client/README.md

 const config = new Configuration({
   endpointUrl, // the URI for your pinning provider, e.g. `http://localhost:3000` accessToken, // the secret token/key given to you by your pinning provider
-  // fetchApi: fetch, // You can pass your own fetchApi implementation, but we use fetch-ponyfill by default.
+  // fetchApi: fetch, // You can pass your own fetchApi implementation, but we use NodeJS fetch by default.
 })

 const client = new RemotePinningServiceClient(config)